Ensono/amido.github.io/docs/workloads/azure/data/getting_started/generate_project.md

 ## Step 1: Install the Ensono Stacks CLI

-Download and install the [Ensono Stacks CLI](/docs/stackscli/about).
+Download and install the Ensono Stacks CLI.
-Please refer to the **Stacks.CLI.Manual** in the latest [stacks-cli release](https://github.com/ensono/stacks-cli/releases) for detailed instructions.
+Please see [here](/docs/stackscli/about) for instructions.

 ## Step 2: Prepare the project config